 DLC offers breakfast, lunch, snack, dinner and evening snack.
 Cots are provided for children to sleep in the evenings while parent(s) are working.
 The facility opened April 1, 2011 providing the best quality services.

-Downstream Learning Center enrolled 14 new children during the month of August.
+In September 2018, Downstream Learning Center enrolled 11 new children during the month.
 Welcome to our newest DLC families!

 Progress and Accomplishments:

-All of our teachers, who came due in August, have completed their yearly 20 hours of training and will start working towards training for next year.
-Most of our staff are complete, or near complete who come due in September.
+All of our teachers, who came due in September have completed their annual 20 hours of training and will start working towards training for next year.
+Most of our staff are complete, or near complete who come due in October.

 Happenings & Events: